libremente/libremente.github.io/_posts/2017-04-12-edx-translation.md

 However, what follows is the procedure to accomplish such a task.
 For each XBlock to be localized, apply the following passages:

-* extract the strings to be localized from all the files like e.g. `.py` and `.js` ones.
+* extract the strings to be localized from all the files like, e.g., `.py` and `.js` ones.
 For `python`:

   ```bash